Time Stands Still In Bagan

 We could have stayed in Bagan much longer as there is so much to experience, but we had limited time.
 Bagan is a jewel in the Myanmar crown.
 Travelers with a passion for Buddhist temples, pagodas and stupas will love Bagan, and should not miss it for anything and also take more time than we did.

 The next evening, we stopped in at Sharky’s for dinner.
 This tickled my health interest particularly.
 Sharky’s is something of a legend in these parts.
-A very successful businessman (and snappy dresser) who returned to Myanmar twenty years after living in Switzerland, he opened his first award-winning restaurant in Yangon.
-The Sharky’s Bagan outlet has been created in an old cinema complex.
+The owner, Mr Sharky, is a very successful businessman (and snappy dresser) who returned to Myanmar twenty years after living in Switzerland.
+He opened his first award-winning restaurant in Yangon.
+The Bagan outlet is housed in a charming old cinema complex.

-Mr Sharky – as he is known (it was a nickname given to him, due to the fact he had such shark like business skills) – started his career cleaning toilets He was proud to tell us that this is how he learned the importance of ensuring the highest hygiene and design standards in his own establishment.
+Mr Sharky (his nickname given to him, due to the fact he had such shark like business skills) – started his career cleaning toilets He was proud to tell us that this is how he learned the importance of ensuring the highest hygiene and design standards in his own establishment.
 Seriously, his washrooms are the best I have ever visited at a restaurant anywhere.

-He has a personal passion for organic food and eating and has pioneered the farm to table eating concept in Myanmar.
+Sharky’s has a personal passion for organic food and eating and has pioneered the farm to table eating concept in Myanmar.
 His premises in his restaurant in Bagan are particularly innovative.
 Guests can tour their on-site vegetable and aromatic herb farm, which produces all of the restaurant’s fresh salad and herbs.
 They also have an on-site bakery, wine cellar and butchery.
-The food lived up to our expectations and became another great food memory in Myanmar.

 The last morning in Bagan included a trip to Mount Popa.
 Mount Popa is a sacred mountain; Salay, about 35 kilometres from Bagan.
 An active religious centre from the 12th century that also has numerous colonial-era buildings.
 Built atop an extinct volcano, it offers breath taking sights of Bagan and the Myanmar countryside.
 Visitors must climb the 777 steps to the summit and indulge the monkeys along the way.
 I personally did not climb the steps as I was not able to, but I am told one clever monkey managed to outwit our lot and steal a bottle of water from Lu Soe Bo.